InsightCenterNoodles/Rigatoni/docs/noodles.md

 # What is NOODLES?

 NOODLES is a messaging protocol for shared interactive visualizations.
+It is being developed by a team at the Insight Center at the National Renewable Energy Lab.
 The protocol sets standards for developing client and server libraries which serve as the bridge between various applications.

 The Server Library presents a visualization to one or more connected clients through a synchronized